Pulling a boat up to a dock is not the most exciting part of boating. Move too fast, and you might crash. Move too slow, and you lose control.

 If the current is pushing you towards the dock, approach the dock at a 10-20 degree shallow angle to keep control as you drift towards the landing point.

-If the current is pushing you away from the dock, a slower speed and an angle steeper than 45 degrees will help you keep momentum.
+If the current pushes you away from the dock, a slower speed and an angle steeper than 45 degrees will help you keep momentum.

-You may want to start with a 30-40 degree angle and see what works for you.
-Plus, you might also have to put the boat in reverse to control the position if it’s necessary.
-The bow should be aligned with the center of your landing point at all times.
+You may want to start with a 30-40-degree angle and see what works for you.
+You might also have to put the boat in reverse to control the position if necessary.
+The bow should always be aligned with the center of your landing point.

 2. Approach Slowly